DavidKai1999/Stats-170-project/README.md

    - Topic Modeling

-     Run **Topic Modeling.ipynb** to combine the text columns of the two dataset and use the LDA model to do topic modeling.
+     Run **Topic Modeling.ipynb** to combine the text columns of the two datasets and use the LDA model to do topic modeling.
 The topic modeling results will also be stored in PostgreSQL server.

   **Training Model**